13540012270/web3modal/readme.md

 NEXT_PUBLIC_PROJECT_ID="your_project_id"
 ```

-2. In each of the `examples` create `.env.local` file with following contents
+2. In each of the `examples` create `.env.local` file with following contents123123

 ```zsh
 VITE_PROJECT_ID="your_project_id"